przemg/crowdfund-platform/README.md

 - Bookmark interesting projects
 - Create own project
 - Make a selection of which pledge to make
-- Rewards kits with minimum pledge value
+- Choose one of rewards kits with minimum pledge value